 Monthly, I get a list of books and products available to be reviewed.
 Amazon takes care of shipping them to me.
 When my review is ready, I post it as I would any review.

 A question I’m often asked is, Do I get paid?
 Absolutely not.
 That would destroy the authenticity of the review.
 In that way, I feel no pressure to post anything but the truth

-Once a week, I write a 500-1000 word article for a teacher’s ezine called TeachHUB, an all-encompassing overview of helpful hints and materials for education professionals.
-They assign a topic or I suggest one–either way.
-They range from the impact of the changes in teaching standards on your child’s classroom to new online websites that will improve education to long-range goals and trends of the K-8 schools.
+Once a quarter, I write a 500-1000 word article for NEA Today, an all-encompassing overview of helpful hints and materials for education professionals.
+They range from the impact of the changes in teaching standards on your child’s classroom to new online websites that will improve education to long-range goals and trends of the K-12 schools.
 I love writing these.
-I research them by chatting with fellow educators in my PLN (Personal Learning Network), see what their thoughts are, and then distill a cogent response that I hope helps TeachHUB’s readers better understand the topic.
+I research them by chatting with fellow educators in my PLN (Personal Learning Network), see what their thoughts are, and then distill a cogent response that I hope helps NEA Today’s readers better understand the topic.
 Along the way, I learn a lot about what make education tick.

 Today’s Author is an eclectic collection of international writers who get together daily to discuss topics that affect writers.
 Topics I cover range from my fears, likes/dislikes of being a writer, tricks to help when I’m stuck, or pretty much whatever is on my mind that three hours, when I sit down to create my column.
 Very fun.

 I have room for one more gig.
 Any ideas?